 - Policy: The proposed changes to policy include updating the criteria for a standardized MELD or PELD exception for portopulmonary hypertension (POPH) to match updated clinical guidelines and creating a more effective process for reviewing Post-Transplant Explant Pathology forms for candidates with hepatocellular carcinoma (HCC).
-Changes to data collection are required to operationalize the updates for the POPH criteria. - Operational Guidelines: The improvements to the operational guidelines include creating a separate Appeals Review Team (ART) specifically for pediatric cases and adding a member of the Committee to each ART. - Guidance: The Committee intends to update the guidance for polycystic liver disease (PLD) to clarify the MELD score recommendation, provide guidance for candidates also requiring a kidney, and add new comorbidities that should be considered for a MELD exception.
+Changes to data collection are required to operationalize the updates for the POPH criteria. - Operational Guidelines: The improvements to the operational guidelines include creating a separate Appeals Review Team (ART) specifically for pediatric cases and adding an ART leader to each ART. - Guidance: The Committee proposes to update the guidance for polycystic liver disease (PLD) to clarify the MELD score recommendation, provide guidance for candidates also requiring a kidney, and add new comorbidities that should be considered for a MELD exception in conjunction with PLD.